CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 ## What You Will Receive

-If you complete and submit the microcredential project, you will receive a digital certificate that officially certifies your participation in the Research Data Camp, and your completion of the associated project.
+If you complete and submit the microcredential project, you will receive a digital certificate that officially certifies your participation in the Research Data Foundations Camp, and your completion of the associated project.
 This certificate will include a link to the repository containing your project materials; this will allow those viewing the microcredential (for example, future employers, supervisors, or collaborators) to verify your familiarity with the Camp's core competencies.

 ## Examples

 To give you a sense of the nature and scope of a possible project, consider the following hypothetical project ideas:

-**Example 1:**Using information from a data set that contains information on the geographic locations of US yoga studios, we might calculate the geographic density of yoga studios with respect to a geographic unit of interest.
+**Example 1:** Using information from a data set that contains information on the geographic locations of US yoga studios, we might calculate the geographic density of yoga studios with respect to a geographic unit of interest.
 For our portfolio, we might create a table from this data set (ex.
 “Census Tracts With Highest Yoga Studio Density per Square Kilometer”), which could be accompanied by a visualization that depicts this variation in density (such as a map or bar chart).
 The table and visualization, along with the code used to generate them, could be pushed up to your GitHub repository as part of your microcredential portfolio.

-**Example 2:**In a data set of snowfall across several ski resorts/areas, we might write code to generate a table of  summary statistics (i.e. mean, median, standard deviation etc.) for the snowfall variable (and other variables of interest).
+**Example 2:** In a data set of snowfall across several ski resorts/areas, we might write code to generate a table of  summary statistics (i.e. mean, median, standard deviation etc.) for the snowfall variable (and other variables of interest).
 Alternatively, we could calculate correlations between variables of interest, or formally test hypotheses  using inferential statistics (for example, using a difference of means test or a regression analysis).
 In this case, the output containing the results of the relevant test(s) (ex. a table of summary statistics, regression table etc.) and the code used to create them would be our portfolio examples.

 ## Final Project Tips

-1. **This does not have to be perfect!** We are looking for demonstrated literacy and understanding of the concepts and discussions through the Research Data Camp.
+1. **This does not have to be perfect!** We are looking for demonstrated literacy and understanding of the concepts and discussions through the Research Data Foundations Camp.

 2. **We are here to help!** Please reach out if you'd like assistance with your microcredential project.